 time to fish.", Capt.
 Mark Bennett

 We want to fish for tarpon,

-but we are undecided on a 6 or an 8 hour trip?
+but we are undecided on a 1/2 or a full day trip?

 Wait a minute...are you